jgutman/campaign_template_metrics/README.md

     - `pct_redeemed`: percent of users in this responder segment who redeemed the offer or discount
     - `total_active_at_end`: number of users in this responder segment with an active subscription at the end of this period
     - `pct_active_at_end`: percent of users in this responder segment with an active subscription at end of this period
+    - `total_upgrades`: the total number of users who upgraded their base plan (people, nights, or both) at any point during the period (regardless of subsequent base plan changes)
+    - `total_downgrades`: the total number of users who downgraded their base plan (people, nights, or both) at any point during the period (regardless of subsequent base plan changes)

 ### Test matrix information columns
 (**single value per test matrix row**)